khakhalin/notes/keywords/zettelkasten.md

 For this system to work, it should feel like a communication.
 For it to feel like a communiation, it should be different (have a different schema) than whatever you have in your mind as you use the Zettelkasten, or try to use it to write.
 There has to be an element of surprise.

 Advices against "filing in order", as in a book catalog, precisely because it would bind you to a certain system of thinking for decades.
-Instead, just file them one after another, with incremental address-liek numbers. _Which implies that either I have misunderstood the structure of the archive above, or that the archive was restructured when it was put online, to make reading easier, or that Luhmann actually was more systematic than he wanted to be, and than he recommended._
+Instead, just file them one after another, with incremental address-like numbers. _(But that said, while Luhmann wrote about the danger of overstructuring the archive, his archive was still structured in a thematic tree.)_

 He also had bibliographic notes (that only contan info about the books), and then cards dedicated to these books, once he read them.
 At which point, obviously, the former link to the latter.
 But at the same time, different thoughts and ideas from the same book should be split across different cards, so that, ideally, they would aquire a life of their own.
 Because some will be involved into clusters of cards, while some will be forgotten, or maybe even lost, and it is OK.